Best Survival Knife Review – Top 5 Sharpest List for November, 2022

 Whimsical discussions about being marooned on a desert island or being lost deep in the wilderness always focus on important issues like “What album would you absolutely have to have with you?” or “What celebrity would you want to be with?”

 The really important question never seems to be addressed: “What survival knife would you need to make it through the ordeal?”
 We’re not thinking about killing lions for food or fending off marauding zombies here; we’re talking about a knife which can let you split wood, fashion a makeshift shelter and filet a fish while you’re waiting to be rescued.
+Something that you can take with you on a backpacking trip and know it will serve your every need.

 1. ESEE 6P-B Plain Edge Fixed Blade Survival Knife